 - Don't hail taxis on the street, especially after dark.

-- Book taxis by phone, use a shopping centre taxi desk or the My Teksi App.
+- Book taxis by phone, use a shopping centre taxi desk.

 - Confirm there is a licence (with photo) on the dashboard or seatback before entering a taxi.
 Check the driver's appearance matches the photo.

 - If you're alone in a taxi, sit in the back seat.

 - Keep your belongings with you when you're in a taxi.

 - If your taxi stops to pick up additional passengers (which isn't allowed but sometimes happens), get out of the taxi when safe to do so.

-Rideshare apps such as Uber and Grab are available.
+Rideshare apps such as Grab are available.
 Use similar precautions when using these services as for using taxis.

 If you travel between Peninsular Malaysia and East Malaysia (Sabah and Sarawak), you'll need your passport.

 If you intend to hire a car, motorcycle, jet ski or any other vehicle, check with your travel insurer that you would be covered by your insurance policy for any related damage and injuries.

 Tours and adventure activities

 The safety standards you might expect of transport and tour operators, including for adventure activities such as diving, aren't always met.
 Sufficient safety equipment may not be provided and maintenance standards and safety precautions may not be followed.

 - Don't be afraid to ask about or insist on minimal safety requirements.